User-404-NotFound/Punycode/README.md

 # Punycode Codec in Python

-This project helps you work with **Punycode** the way to convert international characters (like accents ) into ASCII text used in domain names.
+This project helps you work with **Punycode** — the way to convert international characters (like accents) into ASCII text used in domain names.

 ## What the files do